 Joe’s Museum of “Human Oddities”

-In my historical mystery, The Beauty Doctor, the wealthy and eccentric Joe Radcliff is a collector of what he terms human oddities—unusual specimens of human heads, bodies or parts thereof, preserved as dried or skeletal remains or floating in bottles of alcohol or formalin.
+In my historical thriller, The Beauty Doctor, the wealthy and eccentric Joe Radcliff is a collector of human oddities—unusual specimens of human heads, bodies or parts thereof, preserved as dried or skeletal remains or floating in bottles of alcohol or formalin.
 Sounds creepy, right?
 But actually our fascination with human malformations—the study of which is called teratology—dates back at least 5000 years to the Egyptians.
 People with congenital defects were sometimes deified, at other times considered bad omens or God’s punishment.
 In the Edwardian era, when my story takes place, people were beginning to consider human malformations as actual medical conditions, which in some instances only served to heighten the public’s concern about the possibility of their “spread” through some unknown channel of contagion.

 Over the years, many theories about the cause of human malformations have been proposed.
 Numerous scholarly articles appearing in the Journal of the American Medical Association in the late 1800s supported the idea that congenital malformations were the result of “maternal impressions.”
 Actually, the Greek philosopher Aristotle, born around 384 BC, espoused a similar view, advising pregnant women to observe beautiful statues in order to increase their unborn children’s beauty!
 At the close of the nineteenth century, other popular theories to explain deformities included amniotic pressure or adhesions, faulty “germ plasm,” mechanical interference with the embryo, and inflammation.
 “Developmental arrest” was another popular theory that developed a bit later.